guywuy/genuary/README.md

 # Genuary

-Loosely based on [genuary](https://genuary2021.github.io/prompts).
+Loosely based on [genuary](https://genuary2021.github.io/prompts) and [codecember](https://codecember.ink/2020/1).
 To do some creative coding consistently.

 > ✨ Bootstrapped with Create Snowpack App (CSA).